 What does this digital skimmer do?

-This malware works by replacing legitimate payment buttons on the checkout page with fraudulent buttons.
-When a customer clicks one of these fake buttons, they are redirected to a counterfeit payment form designed to capture their payment information.
+This malware works by replacing the legitimate payment buttons on the order page with fraudulent buttons.
+When a customer clicks on one of these fake buttons, they are redirected to a counterfeit payment form designed to capture their payment information.

-The skimmer is simply loaded via a <script> tag, written directly into the _partials/head.tpl file of the store’s active theme.
+The skimmer is simply loaded via a <script> tag, written directly in the _partials/head.tpl file of the store’s active theme.
 This means the attacker was able to modify a file in the store.

 How do I check if my store is affected?